cilium/cilium.io/src/posts/2021-04-19-openshift-support/index.md

   - openshift
   - red hat
 ogImage: ogimage.png
-ogSummary: `We are pleased to introduce the availability of Cilium in the Red Hat Ecosystem Catalog as well as the certification of Cilium as a
-Certified OpenShift CNI Plug-in.
+ogSummary: "We are pleased to introduce the availability of Cilium in the Red Hat Ecosystem Catalog as well as the certification of Cilium as a Certified OpenShift CNI Plug-in.
 The Container Network Interface (CNI) badge is a specialization within Red Hat OpenShift certification available to networking products that integrate with OpenShift using a CNI plug-in.
-Users running OpenShift can feel confident that running Cilium will not negatively impact their Red Hat support experience.`
+Users running OpenShift can feel confident that running Cilium will not negatively impact their Red Hat support experience."
 ---

 ![](cover.png)